uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 `peering_vpc_id` basically the vpc_id of the VM where you are running gen3.
 Pretty much the same as `csoc_vpc_id` for part two.

+*Optional*

+`eks_version` default set to 1.10, but you can change it to 1.11.
+We can't use 1.12 as of now, but we should soon.

 4. Create a terraform plan
 ```bash